micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 Let's see how to create a micro-ROS node that creates entities with custom QoS.
 First of all, independently of which RTOS you have selected in [First micro-ROS Application on an RTOS
 ](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/) tutorial, you should have an app configuration file named `app-colcon.meta`.

-Inside this `app-colcon.meta` file we can set application specific CMake options for the micro-ROS packages that are going to be cross-compiled.
-So, let setup the `rmw_microxrcedds` in order to use references.
-Your `app-colcon.meta` should look like:
+Inside this `app-colcon.meta` file we can set application specific CMake options for the micro-ROS packages that are going to be crosscompiled.
+So, let's setup the `rmw_microxrcedds` in order to use references; your `app-colcon.meta` should look like this:

 ```
 {